Authentic Florida Key Lime Pie

 - 1 (14-ounce) can sweetened condensed milk

-- 3 egg whites
+- 4 egg whites

 - ¼ teaspoon, cream of tartar

-Preheat the over to 350 degrees F.
+Preheat the oven to 350 degrees F.

 Break up the graham crackers; place in a food processor and process the crumbs.
 If you don’t have a food processor, place the crackers in a large plastic bag; seal and crush the crackers with a rolling pin.
 Add the melted butter and sugar and pulse or stir until combined.

 For the filling:

-For the topping:
+Next, add the topping:

 With a mixer, beat egg whites with cream of tartar until soft peaks form.
 Gradually beat in the sugar until forming stiff peaks.